 My work is abstract with subtle imagery of the environment, nature vs. the manmade.

 My titles have transformed through time.
 They did come from digital file names when I photographed my work.
 I liked the way these file names conceptually related to vision and were also abstract.
 Recently I have found the need to give them more specific titles in addition to give a further entrance into my work.
-I have also used a few tiltles translated into Hawaiian.
+I have also used a few titles translated into Hawaiian.
 Most recently I have chosen to keep the titles more abstract so the viewer can decide what they see themselves.

 I have also been inspired by the recent exhibition Animals in Japanese Art at the Honolulu Museum.
 I like the way animals are depicted as metaphors for human behavior and relationships with the environment.